sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 - **Wait for the other members of the break-out room and discuss this point**:
   - What would we expect before running this code?
 (Hint: how are the variables defined?)
   - Do you see any problems with this solution?
 (Hint: what would happen if the code is copy-pasted into another file?)

 - Run the modified `improvement.py` script.

 - Stage and commit the changes in `improvement.py`.

 ### **Step E**: small improvements
-- After looking at the script you realize that you can functionalize all the code parts of your script.
+After looking at the script you realize that you can functionalize all the parts of your script and use a for-loop.

 - Update the `improvement.py` file by copying the following code: